-Fliz Movies also leads the pack in terms of downloads, along with Kooku, with both having more than 1 Mn downloads each for their mobile application on the Google Play Store.
+Fliz Movies also leads the pack in terms of downloads, along with Kooku, both having more than 1 Mn downloads each for their mobile applications on the Google Play Store.
 In contrast, Gupchup, Feneo and The Cinema Dosti each have attained the 100,000+ downloads mark on the Play Store.

 “We’ve seen a 25% growth in video downloads during the lockdown period, and a 67% increase in revenue from subscriptions in the lockdown, as compared to the period before the country-wide lockdown was implemented,” he said.

-Another interesting fact to be gleaned from the website traffic assessment is the visits gained by these platforms through social media.
-For Feneo movies, of the 6,000 website visits which the platform gained through social media from April-June, 90% of them were through Twitter, while 9.5% were from YouTube.
+Other interesting insights gathered from the website traffic assessment are about the visits gained by these platforms through social media.
+For Feneo movies, of the 6,000 website visits that the platform gained through social media from April-June, 90% of them were through Twitter, while 9.5% were from YouTube.
 A similar trend was visible for Fliz Movies as well, which gained 15,000 visits from social media in the same period, of which, 75% were from Twitter.